jasonhux/VSCodeHealthExtension/README.md

 ### 0.0.1

 Initial release of Health extension, it now checks the interactions with the active editor to determine the activity duration.

+### How to install the extension

+At the moment the extension is not in the marketplace so you will need to locate the vsix file in the repo and install it manually.
+Save 'health-x.x.x.vsix' file to your local drive.
+Then use VS code command line providing the path to the .vsix file.
+For example: 'code myExtensionFolder\myExtension.vsix'